lostjared/image2video/README.md

 Project to practice Objective-C++ built for macOS 10.13 or greater

+To see a example video created with this project: https://youtu.be/UuIJyvBhUXw

 This program can turn JPG/PNG/BMP/TIFF images into a MPEG-4 video file at a desired frame rate and resolution.
 Easy to create animations or use images from video files in whatever.